PECE-project/drupal-pece/src/docs/source/docs/annotations.md

 directed to a list of analytics that have been designated a part of that structured analytic.

-### How do I reorder the Structured Analytics list?
+### How do I reorder the structured analytics list?

 1. First, refer to the "Analyze" page to see the current order of your list.